Sydney Metro: Network

+The Metro North West & Bankstown Line is currently the only line in the Sydney Metro network, linking Tallawong to Sydenham with 21 stations along a 52 km distance.

-Services began on 26 May 2019.
+Services began between Tallawong and Chatswood in May 2019.
 For the first 6 months of operation, they were supplemented with trackwork-style rail replacement buses for late-night services from Sundays to Wednesdays.
+The section to Sydenham through the city centre opened in August 2024.

 Capacity

-Stage 1 (Metro North West) operates with 6-car trains running on 4-minute headways.
-After the addition of the Stage 2 extension to Bankstown, the stations’ platforms will be configured to allow for future use of 8-car trains and the signalling system designed to allow for 2-minute headways, both of which are planned to be introduced once sufficient patronage demands it.
+The Metro North West & Bankstown Line currently operates with 6-car trains running on 4-minute headways.
+After the addition of the Stage 2 extension to Bankstown, the stations' platforms will be configured to allow for future use of 8-car trains and the signalling system designed to allow for 2-minute headways, both of which are planned to be introduced once increased patronage demands it.
 Eight-car trains have a design capacity of 1,539 customers and increasing the running frequency to ultimately 30 trains per hour (2-minute headway) would provide a maximum capacity of 46,170 passengers per hour per direction.

 Rolling stock

+Metropolis

-The network operates using 22 6-car Metropolis Stock trains, which are fully automated electric multiple units.
+The network currently operates using 45 6-car Metropolis Stock trains, which are fully automated electric multiple units.
 Each single-deck train features two dedicated areas for prams, luggage and bicycles.
 There are three doorways per side per carriage and no internal doors between the carriages.
 In a 6-car configuration, the trains have a seating capacity of 378 people, with a total capacity of 1,100.
 Seating arrangements on the Alstom trains are longitudinal, following the style of most other metro trains.
 The trains utilise Alstom's trademark Urbalis 400 Grade-of-Automation signalling system that ensures that trains are capable of operating automatically at all times including door closing, obstacle detection and emergencies.

 Before the introduction of services, a full-scale model of the new train was built for use on public display, including at the annual Sydney Royal Easter Show.
-The trains were built at Alstom's rolling stock manufacturing facility in India, with the first six-car Sydney Metro train arriving in Rouse Hill on 26 September 2017 to undergo testing.
+The trains were built at Alstom's rolling stock manufacturing facility in Sri City, India, with the first six-car Sydney Metro train arriving in Rouse Hill in September 2017 to undergo testing.

 In February 2018, dynamic testing on the first of the trainsets began.
 Testing was done on brakes, passenger information displays, lighting and door operation.

+In 2019, an additional 23 6-car sets were ordered for the City & Southwest extension from the existing 22 sets, as of December 2024, all 23 sets have been delivered and are operational on the line.

+Inspiro

+For the Western Sydney Airport, Siemens will supply 12 3-car Siemens Inspiro driverless sets.
+These trains will enter service from 2026, upon the opening of the line.